-The candidate will be informed of his/her acceptance or refusal to the course by postal mail or by email.
+The candidate will be informed of his/her acceptance or refusal to the course by email.

-In case of acceptance an invoice will be sent by postal mail or by email.
+In case of acceptance an invoice will be sent by email.

 Acceptance to the course is effective from the moment the Luxembourg Lifelong Learning Centre (LLLC) of the Chambre des salariés has received the payment of the registration fees.